CleanroomMC/cleanroom-website/docs/groovy-script/groovy/basics.md

 num = 10
 ```

-## Datatypes
+## Types

-There are two different kinds of datatypes: primitive and complex.
+There are two different kinds of types: primitive and complex.

 ### Primitive types